vivitt/Guess_Who_GAME/README.md

 # GuessWho GAME

-A gender-inclusive version of the classic guess who game.
+A gender-inclusive version of the classic Guess Who game.

-Built with React and Material UI as my final project of the AllWomen Web Dev Bootcamp.
+Built with React and Material UI as my final project for the AllWomen Web Dev Bootcamp.